aembke/fred.rs/tests/minikube.md

 ### Redis Sentinel

 When using a Redis server behind a Sentinel layer the process is somewhat similar to a cluster.
 Redis Sentinel works by adding a management layer in front of the Redis server that tracks the health of the Redis server.
 If the Redis server dies unexpectedly the sentinel can fail over to a replica.
-Clients connect to the sentinel first in order to learn about how they should connect to backing Redis server.
+Clients connect to the sentinel first in order to learn about how they should connect to the backing Redis server.
 Typically these sentinel nodes are deployed on different machines or containers.

 When connecting to a sentinel node the client does the following:

 1. Read the client's `ServerConfig::Sentinel` to find the list of known hosts/ports for the sentinel nodes provided by the caller.
 2. Try to connect to each of the sentinel nodes.
-If none can accept connections then fail over.
+If none can accept connections then return an error.
 3. Run the `SENTINEL get-master-addr-by-name` command on the sentinel node.
 4. Parse the response to find the IP address / port for the main Redis server.
 The sentinel will change this if it needs to fail over to a replica, etc.
 5. Connect to the IP address / port from the previous step.
 Return an error if a connection cannot be established.